 The reason I love this benefit so much is because it allows me to upgrade those stays that matter the most to me, where I really value a suite.
-For example, last year I was able to lock in suite upgrades at the time of booking for stays at Park Hyatt Paris, Park Hyatt Milan, and Park Hyatt St. Kitts, and those are the three stays that matter most to me.
+I’ve used this benefit at all kinds of properties, including the Park Hyatt Paris, Park Hyatt Milan, and Park Hyatt St. Kitts.

 The suite upgrade I received at the Park Hyatt Paris Vendome